NicolasGula/nicolas-website/contents/command-injection.md

 ---
 ----

 As preparation for the eWPTX im going to work through the Portswigger labs.
-In this post im going to take notes about OS command injection (steal notes 😈) and resolve the labs.
+In this post im going to steal... take notes about OS command injection and resolve the labs.
 Let's get started!!!

 ## Whats is OS Command Injection ?
 OS command injection, allows an attacker to execute operating system (OS) commands on the server that is running an application, and typically fully compromise the application and its data.